rimutaka/onprem2az-elastic-query/AzurePoolCrossDbGenerator/ReadMe.md

 * `config` - generates `TablesConfig.json` from `config.json` to establish links between DBs
 * `key` - generates *CREATE MASTER KEY* statements
 * `source` - generates *CREATE EXTERNAL DATA SOURCE* statements
-* `script` - generates a script using specified template name from *templates* sub-folder
+* `script` - generates a script using specified template.
+Accepts a file name from *templates* sub-folder or a fully-qualified file name.

+## Folder structure
+`./config` - all the config files.
+The names are hardcoded.
+`./scripts` - output directory for script generation.
+`./templates` - a default location for script templates

+Existing files are never overwritten.

 ## Config JSON files